 We commit to:

-• Developing our understanding of equality and diversity as it applies to our organisation and sphere of influence
+• Developing our understanding of equality, diversity and inclusion as it applies to our organisation and sphere of influence

 • Regular reviews of our policies, procedures and practices and alignment with best practice